MicrosoftDocs/azure-docs/includes/azure-search-limits-per-service.md

 ### After May 17, 2024

-S2, S3, and S3 HD have larger partition sizes starting on May 17, 2024.
-If you created an S2 or higher search service after April 3, the higher partition size becomes available automatically.
-If you're running an older search service, you must [create a new search service](/azure/search/search-create-service-portal)  to get the higher limits.

 Storage Optimized tiers (L1 and L2) now have larger partitions at the current pricing.
+You must [create a new search service](/azure/search/search-create-service-portal)  to get the higher limits.

 + S2, S3, S3 HD automatically have more storage per partition on search services running on the April 3 infrastructure, or on new services created after May 17.
 + L1 and L2 have more partition storage and compute power, but you must create a new service.